-Culture shock and homesickness can be a part of volunteering abroad, something which almost all volunteers experience.
+Culture shock and homesickness are an inevitable part of volunteering abroad, something which all volunteers experience.
 The shock is literal - Ghana is harsher and dirtier than most volunteers are accustomed to, and you will be exposed to poverty and suffering in ways you may not have been before.
 At some point, normally within the first three or four days of your programme, you will begin to feel the lack of home comforts, and miss your family and friends.
 These feelings are completely natural and, more importantly, will pass quickly.
 Below are some tips on dealing with homesickness and culture shock.

 - First and foremost, remember that these feelings won't last forever.
-Soon, you'll start to settle in, make friends and learn to find you way around he local area and when the time comes to leave, you won't want to go! - Get to know your fellow volunteers before you go.
+Soon, you'll start to settle in, make friends and learn to find you way around Waithaka and when the time comes to leave, you won't want to go! - Get to know your fellow volunteers before you go.
 Use our Facebook page (www.facebook.com/AgapeVolunteers) to find other people volunteering at the same time as you.
-You can also ask your trip adviser for help. - Stay in contact with friends and family back home if you need to.
+You can also ask your trip adviser for help. - Make sure you can contact home if you need to.
 See the section on Communication below for the best ways to stay in touch. - Remember that your host, the Ghanaian team and your fellow volunteers are all their to give you their support.
 It is very important to voice your feelings as these may not always be easily picked up by those around you.
 If you need to talk to someone, don't hesitate. - Long term feelings of unhappiness or depression may be a side effect of your anti-malarials.
-If feelings of unhappiness persist, please talk to your host, the Ghanaian team and your trip advisor immediately.
+If feelings of unhappiness persist, please talk to your host mama and the Ghanaian team immediately.